 RX and TX streams in the system can be started in several ways using the API.
 Using parameters in the RX and TX groups of the API, the user is able to start the data stream immediately, on the next PPS rising-edge, on the rollover of the fractional second (Integer Second increment) of the AVS-4000 time base, or at a specific time in the future.
 In the TX direction, the system is able to use the Vita 49 Timestamp in the first packet from the host to start the stream to give the application inline control of the transmit start time.

 As mentioned in the reference section, the system has the ability to align the local time base to the internal timing reference, PPS, selected in the system.
 The time base has a resolution equivalent to the period of a clock that is running at 2 times the Master.SampleRate.
 For example, if the Master.SampleRate is set to 50 Msps, the time base will have a resolution of 10ns.
 This time base is used to apply timestamps to RX samples in the system.
 The firmware and software of the AVS-4000 compensate for delays in the RX path to provide accurate timestamping that compensate for implementation latencies and filter group delays to a Master.SampleRate cycle.
-When the radio is properly synchronized and started using the timing reference or synchronized time base, The timestamps remain accurate and repeatable from power cycle to power cycle.
+When the radio is properly synchronized and started using the timing reference or synchronized time base, the timestamps remain accurate and repeatable from power cycle to power cycle.

 4.4.4 Vita 49 Packet Format

 Vita 49 Packets are employed as the transport mechanism between the AVS-4000 and the host.
 The AVS4000D daemon controls the radio and serves as a driver.
-The AVS4000d software provides the user with the option receive raw I and Q samples that have been extracted from the Vita 49 packets or transmit raw IQ samples that will be placed into a Vita 49 packet before the samples are sent to the radio.
+The AVS4000d software provides the user with the option to receive raw I and Q samples that have been extracted from the Vita 49 packets or transmit raw IQ samples that will be placed into a Vita 49 packet before the samples are sent to the radio.
 As a second option, when timestamping is required, the user can select to transfer complete Vita 49 packets and extract both samples and timestamps as required.
 The diagram below depicts the fields of the Vita 49 framing and packet.